jaynanduri/LinkedLens/README.md

 ### Overview
 We process a [Kaggle dataset](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings) containing job postings, preprocess the data, and store it in a GCP bucket.
 Using this preprocessed data, we generate synthetic user profiles, recruiter job posts, and interview experience posts using LLM APIs.
 The generated data is validated using Pydantic before loading it into Firestore DB.

+To get an overview of our data exploratory analysis and data bias, refer [link](data-pipeline/)
 ### Data Preprocessing Pipeline

 - Handling Missing Values: Rows are removed if any of the mandatory columns (`description`, `title`, `company_name`, `company_id`, `job_id`) contain NaN values.